hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 change the cost of the attack.

 Changing a zone's salt value requires the construction of a complete new NSEC3 chain.
-This is true both when resigning the entire zone at once, and when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
+This is true both when re-signing the entire zone at once, and when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
 As a result, re-salting is a very complex operation, with